 The final step in budgeting is determining if you have a surplus or deficit.
-You can do so by subtracting your total monthly output from your monthly take-home pay.
-If you end up with a positive number, that is a cash-flow surplus, which is extra money you can use to pay off debts.
+You can do this by subtracting your total monthly output from your monthly take-home pay.
+If you end up with a positive number, that’s a cash flow surplus, which is extra money you can use to pay off debts.

 If you end up with a negative number, you have a deficit due to overspending.
-If you have a deficit, you can close the gap by trimming expenses, taking on a side hustle — like freelance writing or driving for Uber — or getting a part-time second job.
+You can likely close the gap by trimming expenses, taking on a side hustle — like freelance writing or driving for Uber — or getting a part-time second job.

 Pay off debt

-There are countless debt repayment processes, but two tried-and-true methods are the debt avalanche and debt snowball.
+There are countless debt repayment processes, but two tried-and-true ways to lower the amount of debt you owe are the debt avalanche and debt snowball methods.

-Put all your extra cash toward the debt with the highest balance, and pay the minimum payments on all your other debts.
-Once you pay off the highest-interest debt, repeat the process, focusing all your extra money on the debt with the next highest interest rate.
+Put all your extra cash toward the debt with the highest interest rate, and pay the minimum payments on all your other debts.
+Once you pay off the highest-interest debt, repeat the process, focusing all your extra money — including what you were paying on the high-interest debt — on the bill with the next highest interest rate.
 Again, continue making the minimum payments on all your other debts.
-Repeat this process until you’re debt-free.
+Repeat this process until you're debt-free.

-The debt avalanche is a great option if you’re intrinsically motivated and want to save the most money possible while getting out of debt.
+The debt avalanche is a great payoff strategy if you’re intrinsically motivated and want to save the most money possible while getting out of debt.

-Lay out all your debts in order from lowest balance to highest balance.
-Pay all your extra cash toward the debt with the lowest balance while maintaining the minimum monthly payments on your other debts.
+List all your debts in order from lowest balance to highest balance.
+Put all your extra cash toward the debt with the lowest balance while maintaining the minimum monthly payments on your other debts.

 Once you pay off the smallest debt, repeat the process.
-Focus your extra cash on the next smallest debt while making the minimum payments on all your other debts.
+Focus your extra cash — including what you were paying on the smallest bill — on the next smallest debt while making the minimum payments on all your other debts.
 Repeat this process until you’re out of debt.

-The debt snowball is a good option if you need a little motivation to keep moving in the right direction.
+The debt snowball method is a debt management option if you need a little motivation to keep moving in the right direction.
 The early wins of paying off your low-balance debts can help you maintain your motivation.

 Accelerate your debt repayment

-You can accelerate your debt repayment and save money along the way with a few tips.
+You can accelerate your debt repayment and save money along the way with these tips.

 Debt consolidation rolls multiple high-interest debts, typically credit card debt, into a single personal loan with a lower interest rate.

-The single monthly payment will help you manage your debt payments, and the lower interest rate can help you save money on interest charges.
+The monthly payment to a single lender can help you manage your debt payments.
+Plus, the lower interest rate can help you save significantly on interest charges.

 Line of credit